 On December 28, 2020, the U.S. Supreme Court vacated the district court’s decision and remanded the case to the U.S. District Court for the Northern District of California.
 On January 7, 2021, the district court dismissed the case for lack of jurisdiction.

-The State of California, three California cities, and the Los Angeles Unified School District are suing President Donald Trump, Secretary of Commerce Wilbur Ross, the Department of Commerce, the Census Bureau, and Census Bureau Director Steven Dillingham, arguing that the exclusion of undocumented immigrants from the 2020 Census state-population totals used for apportioning congressional seats and Electoral College votes is unconstitutional and otherwise illegal.
+The State of California, three California cities, and the Los Angeles Unified School District sued President Donald Trump, Secretary of Commerce Wilbur Ross, the Department of Commerce, the Census Bureau, and Census Bureau Director Steven Dillingham, arguing that the exclusion of undocumented immigrants from the 2020 Census state-population totals used for apportioning congressional seats and Electoral College votes is unconstitutional and otherwise illegal.

 - Complaint (July 28, 2020)

 - Plaintiffs’ Motion for Partial Summary Judgment (August 28, 2020)

 - Amicus Brief of the House of Representatives in Support of Plaintiffs (August 31, 2020)

 - Defendants’ Motion to Dismiss (September 10, 2020)

 - Plaintiffs’ Reply in Support of Motion for Partial Summary Judgment and in Opposition to Defendants’ Motion to Dismiss (September 21, 2020)

 - Defendants’ Reply in Support of Motion to Dismiss (September 28, 2020)